-A proprietary "transition / contribution" climate methodology allowed the management team to identify companies that have put in place appropriate efforts to decarbonize their activities in line with the objectives of the Paris Agreement (i.e. "keeping a global temperature rise this century well below 2 degrees Celsius above preindustrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius").
+A proprietary "transition / contribution" climate methodology allowed the management team to identify companies that have put in place appropriate efforts to decarbonize their activities in line with the objectives of the Paris Agreement (i.e. "keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius").

-The investment process was based on the following three stages:
+Furthermore, in line with a fundamental approach of the management team, the investment process was based on the following three stages:

-- The first step is to exclude companies with high corporate responsibility risks (minimum score of 4/10 in - the Management Company's proprietary model).
-This selection fulfils the conditions of the French SRI Label; - The second step is based on the selection of companies identified to meet the Sub-Fund's climate management objective according to the categories described above and according to the - "transition/contribution" eligibility matrix and the reduction in carbon intensity in view of achieving the long-term global warming objectives of the Paris Agreement; - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.
+- The first step is to exclude companies with high corporate responsibility risks (minimum score of 4/10 in the Management Company's proprietary model).
+This selection fulfils the conditions of the French SRI Label. - The second step is based on the selection of companies identified to meet the Sub-Fund's climate management objective according to the categories described above and according to the "transition/contribution" eligibility matrix and the reduction in carbon intensity in view of achieving the long-term global warming objectives of the Paris Agreement - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.